 Access

-To get to the Nagamachi district from Kanazawa Station, take the Kanazawa Loop Bus from the East Exit of the station, and get off at the Korinbo bus stop.
-The fare is 200 yen and it takes 7 minutes.
+To get to the Nagamachi district from Kanazawa Station, take the Kanazawa Loop Bus from Kanazawa Station East Gate Bus Terminal stop #7 and get off at Korinbo.
+The Left Loop is the shorter direction to Korinbo and takes about 10 minutes.
+The fare is 220 yen for adults and 110 yen for children.
 From Korinbo it is a 5 minute walk to Nagamachi.